InformaticsMatters/squonk/openshift/ansible/README.md

 There is one role, shared with each set of pipelines that can be posted.

 >   The details of each postable pipeline is defined in the `default/main.yaml`
-    file of the `squonk-pipleines` role.
+    file of the `squonk-pipelines` role.
 There you'll find a map detailing image and tags names of each pipelines image-posting container.

 Deployment of the 'public' pipelines is achieved with the following